snc/SncRedisBundle/README.md

 ## About ##

-This bundle integrates [Predis](https://github.com/nrk/predis) and [phpredis](https://github.com/nicolasff/phpredis) into your Symfony application.
+This bundle integrates [Predis](https://github.com/nrk/predis) and [PhpRedis](https://github.com/nicolasff/phpredis) into your Symfony application.

-As Predis has not been maintained since 2016 it is highly recommended to use the faster and native phpredis extension instead.
+Using the native PhpRedis extension is recommended as it is faster and our main development platform.
+If the extension is not available and cannot be installed in your environment Predis is considered a safe and portable alternative, and our integration should be functionally identical.

 ## Branches ##